EMAWOnline - Finals Week: Quarterback

 Adrian Martinez: B+

 Martinez got off to a shaky start at K-State, with little production in the passing game after three games and a 2-1 record that had a gross Tulane loss attached to it, Martinez finally "cut it loose" against Oklahoma to start Big 12 play.
-In the first three games of conference play, Martinez accounted for 10 total touchdowns and led K-State to a 3-0 start.
+In the first three games of conference play, Martinez accounted for 10 total touchdowns and led K-State to a 3-0 start in Big 12 play.
 Then he was injured on the first drive of the game against TCU.

 Martinez returned against Texas and threw for the fourth most yards in a single game for his career, but K-State suffered their second conference loss of the season as Martinez threw his first interception of the season and fumbled twice on the final drive.
 Despite that Martinez got the start at Baylor, but was injured in that game as well.